From Licenses to Leverage: Running M365 as a Platform for Financial Institutions

 A platform-focused migration looks at the workflow, not just the file size.
 It ensures that when the data lands in Microsoft 365, it is searchable, secure, and ready for collaboration.

-Why You Need a Pilot: Managed M365
+Why You Need a Pilot: M365 Guardian and the Tier-1 CSP Operating Model

 By now, you might be thinking, "This sounds complicated."
 You are right.
 Running Microsoft 365 as a platform requires expertise in identity, networking, security, compliance, and governance.